liaochenlanruo/BtToxin_Digger/README.md

 - __Results/Assembles/*:__ Genome assembly results;
 - __Results/Toxins/*.list:__ Toxin list of each strain;
 - __Results/Toxins/*.gbk:__ Toxin sequences in Genbank format of each strain;
-- __Results/Toxins/Bt_all_genes.table:__ A matrix describes Strains vs. Toxins;
+- __Results/Toxins/Bt_all_genes.table:__ A matrix describes Strains vs. Toxins.
+See Table 3 for details;
 - __Results/Toxins/All_Toxins.txt:__ A table containing all information and sequences of all toxin genes.
-See table 1 for details.
+See Table 1 and Table 2 for details.

 __Contents of \'*.list\':__